On determinant functors and $K$-theory: Introduction

 \section{Introduction}

 Determinant functors, considered first by Knudsen and Mumford \cite{pmssc}, categorify the usual notion of determinant of invertible matrices.
-The most elementary instance of such a functor sends a vector space $V$ to a pair
+The most elementary instance of such a functor sends a finite-dimensional vector space $V$ to the pair